melissajclark/wp-content/plugins/quick-featured-images/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 8.2.2 =
+Added rule at the presets to keep existing featured images.
+Please refine your preset rules if you use the "first content image rule"!

 = 8.2.1 =
 Successfully tested with WordPress 4.0, added icons for plugin search